preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/header/header-65/index.rst

 Tenant Header settings
 ==============================

 Here you can change the default settings for the Header in the tenant.
-In the header settings for a workSPACE for a Business Profile, you can then choose to inherit those settings or create specific settings.
+In the header settings for a Workspace for a Business Profile, you can choose to inherit those settings or create specific settings.

 .. image:: tenant-settings-header-65.png